Synonym: St Vitus' dance

 - Ataxia telangiectasia and other related conditions.

-- Huntington's chorea presents most often between the ages of 35 and 45 but it can be younger, especially if inherited from the paternal line.
+- Huntington's disease presents most often between the ages of 35 years and 45 years but it can be younger, especially if inherited from the paternal line.
 There is usually but not invariably, a family history.
 A juvenile form exists that should be seen as a variation of the normal form and not a distinct entity.

 - Athetoid cerebral palsy.